netgroup-polito/verigraph/README_TOSCA.rst

 In order to obtain a gRPC object starting from file containing the NF-FG the following static methods can be used:

 - ``XmlToGrpc.obtainTopologyTemplateGrpc(String)`` returns a TopologyTemplateGrpc from a TOSCA-compliant XML filepath
-- ``XmlParsingUtils.writeDefinitionsString(Definitions)`` returns a string that contains an XML printable format of the Definitions
+- ``ToscaCLI.marshallToXml(List<Definitions>)`` prints on screen a string that contains an XML format of the Definitions
 - ``YamlToGrpc.obtainTopologyTemplateGrpc(String)`` returns a TopologyTemplateGrpc from a TOSCA compliant YAML filepath
-- ``YamlParsingUtils.writeServiceTemplateYamlString(ServiceTemplateYaml)`` returns a string that contains a YAML printable format of the ServiceTemplateYaml
+- ``ToscaCLI.marshallToYaml(List<ServiceTemplateYaml>)`` prints on screen a string that contains a YAML format of the ServiceTemplateYaml
-- Moreover, other converting utility methods can be found in the package ``it.polito.verigraph.tosca.converter``
+- Moreover, other converting utility methods can be found in the package ``it.polito.verigraph.tosca.converter`` `(link) <https://github.com/netgroup-polito/verigraph/tree/tosca-support/src/it/polito/verigraph/tosca/converter>`_

 The previous messages are used with the gRPC methods (specified in the `protocol buffer <https://github.com/netgroup-polito/verigraph/blob/tosca-support/src/main/proto/verigraph.proto>`_) to perform CRUD operations on *Graphs* and to verify a specific policy: